 1. Golden Retriever

-Goldens are well behaved and amazing dogs which makes them very popular dogs.
-On top of being great companions, they don’t require much low maintenance and they love kids and adults alike.
-These loving dogs can be your chill buddy on the but can most definitely keep up if your family is a bit more active.
-These Retrievers with the golden locks train easily and have a great deal of patience. have wonderful temperaments and are easy to train.
+Goldens are well-behaved and amazing dogs which makes them very popular dogs.
+On top of being great companions, they don’t require much maintenance and they love kids and adults alike.
+These loving dogs can be your chill buddy, but can most definitely keep up if your family is a bit more active.
+These Retrievers with the golden locks train easily and have a great deal of patience, have wonderful temperaments, and are easy to train.
 This fine fido breed is an awesome choice for first-time dog owners.

 2. Cavalier King Charles Spaniel

 Think you might need a little smaller breed?
 Cavalier Spaniels are delightful little couch dwellers that love to cuddle up with you and relax any time you choose.
 While some say they are lazy, we prefer to say this dog breed enjoys a slower-paced life, so they don’t require much from the first-time owner.
 They do have longer coats however, so grooming will be needed.
 Cavaliers are very loving and will want you to take them everywhere with you.

 Bichons are little fur balls that look similar to poodles and are a really popular breed with both seasoned and newbie owners.
 So, not surprisingly, they are well tempered and make an excellent addition to the family.
 Grooming is minimal and they are happy with a daily walk, so they are low maintenance.
 However, you will need to supply lots of love for a Bichon which won’t be hard with this adorable dog.